reacton-js/creaton/README.md

 <script>
   exports = class WHello {
-    // initializing the properties of a state object rgb = ['Red', 'Green', 'Blue']
+    // initializing the property of a state object rgb = ['Red', 'Green', 'Blue']

     // define the method of the state object